Budibase/website/content/blog/alternatives/freshservice.md

 #### Pricing

 Budibase offers scalable pricing for IT teams of all sizes.
-You can build as many apps as you want for free, for up to five users in the cloud or twenty users if you self-host.
+You can build as many apps as you want for free.
 Our free tier also includes unlimited data connections.

 Paid plans start from $5 per month for end users and $50 for app creators, as well as introducing reusable code snippets, custom branding, synchronous automations, and app backup and restore.